bustle/slugify/README.md

 [1:06 PM]  zeejab everything new is id last, what steve said
 ```

+This module copies in the `slug` module from npm and the single unicode table it uses for symbol lookups.
+Installs much faster and doesn't use external services.

 # Api

 Everything new should be id last, use the function for your named item.
 This module will be updated as we transition all routes.